sirifarif/am_training/README.md

-## Acoutic model training using sphinx
+## Acoutic model adaptation recipe using sphinx
 ####(the instructions in this readme file are valid for Mac and *nix OS).
 For detail instructions [see here](http://cmusphinx.sourceforge.net/wiki/tutorialam)

 ## Preparatioin: